 - In the top 200 film releases of 2017, minorities accounted for 7.8% of writers, 12.6% of directors, and 19.8% of lead roles.

-As a stimulant to further discussion on this topic and resistance to it, I will refer readers to two discussions on the implementation of diversity (pdf here and here ) that address a range of issues.
+As a stimulant to further discussion on this topic and resistance to it, I will refer readers to two discussions on the implementation of diversity (AIA pdf here, a research article here) that address a range of issues.
 The task of linking A&E to the Construction Trades experience offers lessons in racial and gender in both of their ranks.

 At first glance, architecture, engineering, and construction (AEC) firms have improved gender balance with a significant influence on education and training programs.
 The construction trade unions have improved racial access and trust in diversity with added strength in the transparency of pay equity and negotiations for health insurance services in their ranks.
 There is a strong win/win potential in developing this relationship through education.